flaf/miscellaneous/puppet4-mod/homemade/README.md

 The function raises an error if the distribution of the current node is not present in the array of the first argument, else the function does nothing.
+The function uses the `lsbdistcodename` facter to know the distribution of the node and the comparisons are case sensitive.